miakovlev/miakovlev.github.io/index.md

 ---
 layout: default
 title: "Home"
-description: "Welcome to my blog!"
+description: "Insights, Projects, and Data Science Adventures"
 ---

-# Welcome to Mikhail Iakovlev's Blog
+# Mikhail Iakovlev — Data Scientist

-I'm a Data Scientist with over 4 years of experience in machine learning, analytics, and A/B testing.
+With over 5 years of experience in machine learning, analytics, and A/B testing, I specialize in creating data-driven solutions that optimize workflows and deliver meaningful insights.
-This space is where I share my projects, insights, and experiments in the world of data.
+This space is dedicated to sharing my projects, thoughts on emerging technologies, and lessons learned along the way.

-Feel free to explore, discover something new, and reach out if you have questions or ideas to share.
+Explore my work, dive into the projects, and feel free to connect if you have ideas or questions!

 ## My Projects

 ### 1. Project AI Sandbox
 A brief description of what this project is about.
 - Key technology stack (e.g., Python, scikit-learn, etc.)
 - Main goals